 In June 2011, the FASB issued ASU 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which provides new guidance on the presentation of comprehensive income in financial statements.
 Entities are required to present total comprehensive income either in a single, continuous statement of comprehensive income or in two separate, but consecutive, statements.
 Under the single-statement approach, entities must include the components of net income, a total for net income, the components of other comprehensive income and a total for comprehensive income.
-Under the two-statement approach, entities must report an income statement and, immediately following, a statement of other comprehensive income.
-Under either method, entities must display adjustments to items reclassified from other comprehensive income to net income in both net income and other comprehensive income.
+Under the two-statement approach, entities must report an income statement and, immediately following, a statement of other comprehensive income and other comprehensive income.
 ASU 2011-05 will be effective for interim and annual reporting periods beginning after December 15, 2011, with early adoption permitted.
 The Company does not believe that the adoption of ASU 2011-05 will have a material effect on its consolidated financial position, results of operations or cash flows.